remigranotier/gg-autosplitter/README.md

 An options tab exists if you click on the extension taskbar icon, allowing to set your livesplit port and split options.

-You can switch comparison to Game Time if you want, to ignore times between rounds and games.
+Default livesplit comparison is set to In Game time.
+The Livesplit comparison setting will set your LiveSplit comparison at run start.

 ### Troubleshooting